JerBouma/FinanceToolkit/README.md

 The Economics Module contains a variety of Key Economic Indicators that help in understanding the health and performance of more than 60 different countries.
 This module can be called directly via the Toolkit but also separately if desired through `from financetoolkit import Economics`. **Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/economics) which includes an explanation about each indicator, the parameters and an example.**

-### Government
-- Deficit as % of GDP
-- Revenue as % of GDP
-- Spending as % of GDP
-- Debt as % of GDP
-- Financial Wealth as % of GDP
-- Production Costs as % of GDP
-- Central Spending based on the System of National accounts (SNA)
-- Trust in Government

 ### Economy
 - Gross Domestic Product (GDP) including Growth and Forecasts
 - Consumer Confidence Index (CCI)